-Any member of Russell Sage College community, including faculty, administrators, staff, and students, who has any grievance in relation to the law or any acts prohibited by the law may file a written complaint within 30 working days of the occurrence of the alleged action.
-The complaint should be filed with the Director of Accessibility Services as the person designated to coordinate the efforts of the College to comply with and carry out its responsibilities under the law.
+Any member of the Russell Sage College community, including faculty, administrators, staff, and students, who has any grievance in relation to the law or any acts prohibited by the law may file a written complaint within 30 working days of the occurrence of the alleged action.
+The complaint should be filed with the 504 Compliance Officer as the person designated to coordinate the efforts of the College to comply with and carry out its responsibilities under the law.
 The written complaint should explain:

 - · who was discriminated against;

 - · in what way;

 - · by whom;

-- · when the discrimination took place;
+- when the discrimination took place;

-- who can be contacted for further information;
+- · who can be contacted for further information;

 - the name, address, and telephone number of the complainant; and

 - as much background information as possible about the alleged discriminatory act.

 These are suggestions, not requirements.
-Within five working days, the Director of Accessibility Services shall acknowledge receipt of the complaint by referring the complaint to the Director of Title IX & EEO Compliance.
-The individual investigating the complaint shall submit a written report to the Director with a copy to the complainant within 10 working days from the date assigned.
-The complainant shall have 10 working days from receipt of the investigation report to contact the Director to support or refute information contained in the investigation report.
-The Director of Accessibility Services will review the report and related material, and submit a written recommendation to the College President within five working days after the time period given the complainant to respond.
+Within five working days, the 504 Compliance Officer shall acknowledge receipt of the complaint by referring the complaint to the Director of Title IX & EEO Compliance.
+The individual investigating the complaint shall submit a written report to the 504 Compliance Officer with a copy to the complainant within 10 working days from the date assigned.
+The complainant shall have 10 working days from receipt of the investigation report to contact the 504 Compliance Officer to support or refute information contained in the investigation report.
+The 504 Compliance Officer will review the report and related material, and submit a written recommendation to the College President within five working days after the time period given the complainant to respond.
 A copy of this recommendation shall be sent to the complainant and the investigator.
 The President, as chief executive officer of the institution, shall make disposition of the complaint or refer it for the established grievance procedures of Russell Sage College.